-For an external DS18B20 temperature sensor, you need to connect it to the micro USB port.
+The external DS18B20 temperature sensor must be connected to the micro USB port.

 If you need a temperature sensor and a micro-USB power supply at the same time, you need the micro-USB splitter.

-All our devices have a large built-in memory that can store over 300,000 sensor records.
-These are synced to our UbiBot ® IoT Platform and old records can then be over-written.
+All our devices have a large built-in memory and can store over 300,000 sensor records.
+These records are synced to our UbiBot ® IoT Platform and old records can then be over-written.

 All our devices are lightweight and designed for easy wall mounting using the provided bracket, mounting holes or sticky pads.
 The WS1 Pro also comes with a stand to allow it to be placed on any surface.